LLNL/sundials/doc/shared/sunadaptcontroller/SUNAdaptController_Description.rst

    .. code-block:: c

-      retval = SUNAdaptController_SetMethodOrder(C, 3);
+      retval = SUNAdaptController_SetMethodOrder(C, 3, 2);

-.. c:function:: int SUNAdaptController_SetEmbeddingOrder(SUNAdaptController C, int p)
+.. c:function:: int SUNAdaptController_AdjustControllerOrder(SUNAdaptController C, int adj)

-   Called by the time integrator to inform the controller of the asymptotic order of accuracy for the method embedding.
+   Called by a user to request that the controller adjust the order specified by the time integration method when performing temporal adaptivity, e.g., if the user expects order reduction due to problem stiffness, they may request that the controller assume a reduced order of accuracy for the method by specifying a value :math:`adj < 0`.
+This adjustment will apply to all subsequent time step adaptivity estimates used by the controller, and may be undone by a call with :math:`adj = 0`.

    :param C:  the :c:type:`SUNAdaptController` object.
-   :param p:  the asymptotic order of accuracy for the time integration method
+   :param p:  the adjustment that will be applied to the values *p* and *q* from
-              embedding.
+              :c:func:`SUNAdaptController_SetMethodOrder`.
    :return:  error code indicating success failure
              (see :numref:`SUNAdaptController.Description.errorCodes`).

    Usage:

    .. code-block:: c

-      retval = SUNAdaptController_SetEmbeddingOrder(C, 2);
+      retval = SUNAdaptController_AdjustControllerOrder(C, -1);

-.. c:function:: int SUNAdaptController_SetErrorBias(SUNAdaptController C, realtype bias)
+.. c:function:: int SUNAdaptController_SetErrorBias(SUNAdaptController C, sunrealtype bias)

    Sets an error bias factor for scaling the local error factors.
 This is typically used to slightly exaggerate the temporal error during the